Cranberry Orange Madeira Bundt Cake

 Notes

-Nutritional Information: I am not a qualified nutritionist, and all values are approximate.
-1 serving is one slice, from a yield of 16 slices, assuming all ingredients & glaze & cherry topping is used as per the ingredient list above.
-Cut larger or smaller slices & these values will change.
-All nutritional information from website MyFitnessPal.com.
+________________________________________ Nutritional Values – I am not a qualified nutritionist & all values are approximate.
+Values based on using all ingredients as listed above, where 1 serving is one slice, from a yield of 16 slices.
+Make more or less slices, and these values will change.
+All values calculated via MyFitnessPal.com.

 Follow me on social media: